Skip to main content

 Whether we’re tackling anxiety, relationships, or just being a person in this world, my goal is to help you feel seen, capable, and less alone.

-What you can expect from our first session
+What you can expect from me

 You’re not here to just talk—you’re here to see change.
 My goal is to help you actually feel and live differently, with tools that work beyond the session.